dtabell/fpp_book/ReadMe.txt

      The default location for installed binaries will be (assuming you have sufficient privileges) /usr/local/PTC/bin/; for installed
      libraries, it will be /usr/local/PTC/lib/.
-If you wish to modify this location, then, for example, use
+If you wish to modify this location, do so by setting the variable CMAKE_INSTALL_PREFIX on the cmake command line.
+Thus, for example, execute
        $ cmake -DCMAKE_INSTALL_PREFIX=~/Projects/fpp_book ..
-     in which case the binaries will be installed in the directory ~/Projects/fpp_book/PTC/bin, and correspondingly for libraries.
+     to have the binaries installed in the directory ~/Projects/fpp_book/PTC/bin
+     and correspondingly for libraries.

+     By default, the libraries created will all be static libraries.
+     To have shared libraries built, add
+       -DBUILD_SHARED_LIBS=ON
+     to the cmake command line.

   4. Build the libraries and executables:
        $ make